sezanzeb/input-remapper/readme/usage.md

 ## Troubleshooting

-If stuff doesn't work, check the output of `sudo key-mapper-gtk -d` and feel free to [open up an issue here](https://github.com/sezanzeb/key-mapper/issues/new).
+If stuff doesn't work, check the output of `key-mapper-gtk -d` and feel free to [open up an issue here](https://github.com/sezanzeb/key-mapper/issues/new).
 Make sure to not post any debug logs that were generated while you entered private information with your device.
 Debug logs are quite verbose.

-If injecting stops after closing the window, the service is not running.
-Try `sudo systemctl start key-mapper` in a terminal.

-If key-mapper or your presets prevents your input device from working at all due to autoload, please try to replug your device, wait 3 seconds and replug it again.
+If key-mapper or your presets prevents your input device from working at all due to autoload, please try to unplug and plug it in twice.
 No injection should be running anymore.

 ## Combinations